 Let's start off by defining, for the purpose of this article, what an “all inclusive” cruise actually is.
 One could make a good argument that most cruises are already all inclusive, as there is food, beverages (water, juices, etc), entertainment, transportation, and hotel services.
 There is a good chance however that you're looking for some additional things from your cruise vacation which aren't included in that above list.

-A good starting point is liquor - which for the North American market is not generally included on cruises most people are familiar with, such as Carnival, NCL, Celebrity, etc. On these cruise lines you can pay a la carte for alcoholic beverages
+A good starting point is liquor - which for the North American market is not generally included on cruises most people are familiar with, such as Carnival, NCL, Holland America Line, etc. On these cruise lines you can pay a la carte for alcoholic beverages